loex345/Exercise-Diary/README.md

 </div>

 ## Discription
-Exercise Diary is a basic execrise journaling app that is created to record exercises and food intake.
+Exercise Diary is a basic exercise journaling app that is created to record exercises and food intake.
 Goal of the app is to create accountability and provide a place for users to comment on exercises completed.
 <hr>
 <h2> Screenshots </h2>
 <figcaption> Front page </figcaption>